ExternshipsThe deadline to apply for academic credit for UVA Law in DC and full-time externships has been extended to Friday, March 21, at 5 p.m.

 March 15 for the following fall semester

 Students should prepare for applying two months in advance in order to find placement with a host organization and/or line up a research topic and reading list.
-Full-time externships, other than UVA Law in DC externships, also require a faculty supervisor.
+Full-time externships, other than UVA Law in DC externships, also require a faculty advisor.